-Maintenance expenditure levels are considered to be adequate to meet required service levels.
+Maintenance expenditure levels are considered to be adequate to meet required service levels, however, current expenditures will not be adequate for the future as the city grows.
 Future revision of this asset management plan will include linking required maintenance expenditures with required service levels.